 Itchy ear is characterized by a persistent tingling or irritation that prompts the urge to scratch or rub.
 It can be a temporary or chronic discomfort.

-In general, itching is simply a minor discomfort.
-However, itchy ears could also be a sign of an underlying medical condition.
-In addition, excessive scratching could lead to inflamed or infected ears.
+In general, itching is usually a minor issue.
+However, itchy ears could indicate a sign of an underlying medical condition, potentially leading to inflamed or infected ears.

 Dry Skin on the Ear

 Dry skin (also called xerosis or xeroderma) is a common culprit for itchiness.
 The skin should contain at least 10 percent water to feel soft and have a normal stretch.
 Anything less, and your body will feel rough and dry.

 Although it’s more common to have dry skin on your legs and feet, it’s possible to have dry skin on your ear too.
 Dry, itchy skin can be caused by anything from the environment to hair products to medications, or simply aging.

 Environment: Dry air, indoor heaters, sun damage, windy weather, cold temperatures, or long, hot showers

 Chemicals: Magnesium and calcium in hard tap water, chlorine in swimming pools